takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 starsNode.intensity = uniform(1000)
 ```

-A scaling factor to adjust the brightness of the stars.
+A scaling factor for the brightness of the stars.

 > [!NOTE]
-> The default value of 1000 is too bright from a physical standpoint.
-Otherwise, the stars become completely invisible, which is the correct result but makes them useless in most scenes.
+> The default value of 1000 is far too bright from a physical standpoint.
+Without it, stars would be completely invisible, which is physically correct but useless in most scenes.
-> Please set this value to 1 when the star luminance needs to be physically correct, as in the [Art002E000192 story](https://takram-design-engineering.github.io/three-geospatial-webgpu/?path=/story/atmosphere-space--art-002-e-000192).
+> Set this value to 1 when physically correct star luminance is needed, as in the [Art002E000192 story](https://takram-design-engineering.github.io/three-geospatial-webgpu/?path=/story/atmosphere-space--art-002-e-000192).

 ### Static options